Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xidmyDRL4Cc.md

 ### Transcript

-> purpose for gas pillars when they've had a purpose the whole time to uh deter you and to kill you fart rock destroyer maybe maybe
+> purpose for gas pillars when they've had a purpose the whole time to, deter you and to kill you fart rock destroyer maybe maybe